toroettg/SeriesMarker/doc/source/developerdoc.rst

 Generating the Documentation
 ****************************

 `Sphinx`_ is used to document SeriesMarker.
-You may need to install it on your system beforehand:
+The documentation is rendered per default with the `Alabaster`_ theme.
+You may need to install both on your system
+beforehand:

 .. code-block:: bash

-    $pip install sphinx
+    $pip install sphinx alabaster

 To generate the documentation for SeriesMarker, perform the following steps: